aefarrell/aefarrell.github.io/_posts/2023-10-30-dispersion_parameter_sensitivity.md

 conc = plume(scn, GaussianPlume; plumerise=true);
 ```

 Plotted below is the same downwind concentration plot as above, but incorporating the Briggs' plume rise model.
 Since this leads to a greater overall dispersion, the concentration is much smaller (everything is well below the AAQO at ground level, which is good news).
-However this adds another dimension along which the models can vary: plume rise is a function of windspeed, and overally dispersion is a function of plume rise.
+However this adds another dimension along which the models can vary: plume rise is a function of windspeed, and overall dispersion is a function of plume rise.
 These different sets of correlations lead to the plume rising to a different elevation, and also dispersing to a differing degree, magnifying the differences between them.
 In this case there is up to a ~30&times; difference between the max concentrations predicted between the urban and rural case.

 ![svg](/images/dispersion_parameter_sensitivity_files/output_39_0.svg)